Jacob-Ritchey/AIM/README.md

 `AIM_Specification` contains the complete wire format.
 Sufficient to implement a correct AIM decoder in any language without reference to the source files.
 Covers the rANS codec to implementable precision, the stride selection algorithm, all five halt conditions, and the ANS-stride payload wire format.

-Container header (45 bytes): `AIM4` magic + mode (1B) + original length (8B BE) + SHA-256 (32B).
+Container header (64 bytes): `AIM3` magic + version (1B) + original length (8B BE) + SHA-256 (32B) + reserved padding.

 ---

 ## Paper

-`AIM_Framework_Paper` — *Adaptive Isolating Model (AIM): A Universal Algorithm for Bit-Plane Structure* — covers the theoretical foundations, formal proofs, the remap dissolution problem and why HALT_ANS_STRIDE addresses it, the non-domain justification for stride selection, relationship to existing work (bit-plane coding, DPCM, wavelets, LZ77, ANS), the Huffman analogy, and the full empirical evaluation including the fight_club YUV benchmark.
+`Adaptive Isolating Model.pdf` — covers the theoretical foundations, formal proofs, the remap dissolution problem and why HALT_ANS_STRIDE addresses it, the non-domain justification for stride selection, relationship to existing work (bit-plane coding, DPCM, wavelets, LZ77, ANS), the Huffman analogy, and the full empirical evaluation including the fight_club YUV benchmark.

 ---

 ## The Huffman analogy

 Huffman coding formalised the optimal parameter-free algorithm for symbol-frequency structure.
 AIM claims the analogous position for bit-plane and inter-symbol stride structure: universal over arbitrary byte data, lossless, parameter-free, deterministically terminating.
-The two methods are orthogonal — Huffman appears inside AIM as one of the seven flag codecs, and rANS appears as the HALT_ANS_STRIDE backend.
+The two methods are orthogonal — Huffman appears inside AIM as one of the flag-compression backends, and rANS appears as the HALT_ANS_STRIDE backend.

 > *The goal is not to beat gzip.
 The goal is to know what you are compressing.*